 - Brazil acting president pushes for quick impeachment process for Dilma Rousseff

-- Brazil in crisis after President Dilma Rousseff impeachment vote
+- Brazil Senate set to vote on Dilma Rousseff impeachment

-- Brazil President Dilma Rousseff mounts late bid to block impeachment vote
+- Brazil President Dilma Rousseff says she won't quit after impeachment vote

 - Brazil's President Rousseff pledges unity govt as impeachment momentum grows